isaac-6/goldbach-gpu/README.md

 | 10^8  | 3,819ms  | 25ms     | 153x    |
 | 10^9  | 42,936ms | 206ms    | 208x    |

-No counterexamples found up to 10^9.
+No counterexamples found up to 10^9, as expected.

 ## Single number verification
 Using Miller-Rabin primality test on GPU, individual large numbers